lyuyezhang/LyuyeZhang.github.io/_pages/about.md

 News
 ======
+* Dec 2025: Our paper "Scratching the Iceberg: Unveiling the Outdated Third-Party Native Libraries in Android Apps" is accepted by **SANER 2026**.
 * Oct 2025: Our paper "Minimizing Breaking Changes and Redundancy in Mitigating Technical Lag for Java Projects" is accepted by **ICSE 2026**.
 * Sep 2025: Our paper "FaultSeeker: LLM-Empowered Framework for Blockchain Transaction Fault Localization" is accepted by **ASE 2025**.
 * Sep 2025: Our paper "Learning from the Past: Real-World Exploit Migration for Smart Contract PoC Generation" is accepted by **ASE 2025**.